Most of these suppliers are in the United Kingdom. For the USA and Canada, see www.kayarchy.com. Continued from previous page about:

 So that your filter does not get clogged up with mud and bits of vegetation, it is a good ideal to sieve the water first through a high-capacity pre-filter.
 You can buy pre-filter and filter systems direct from www.drinksafe-systems.co.uk

-For all woodworking hand tools, power tools, machine tools, abrasives, adhesives and books, those nice people at Axminster Power Tools. www.axminster.co.uk
+For all woodworking hand tools, power tools, machine tools, abrasives, adhesives and books, Axminster Power Tools. www.axminster.co.uk

 Timber for paddles and cedar strips for strip-plank construction: